-For example, ami_display_model=11 means the Attenuation Map Information can be used for both “Backlit” and “Emissive” display models.
+For example, ami_display_model=11 means the Attenuation Map Information can be used for both “backlit” and “emissive” display models.

 ami_map_approximation_model specifies the model used to extrapolate a set of received attenuation map sample values(s) from a set of decoded auxiliary picture(s) with individual energy reduction rate(s) to another set of attenuation map sample values with a different energy reduction rate.
-Values of the ami_map_approximation_model are described in Table 25.
+Values of the ami_map_approximation_model are described in Table 28.